-- 1. Place several dry bath towels in dryer to act as a buffer, or place shoes on drying rack.
-(See page 14.)
+- Place several dry bath towels in dryer to act as a buffer.
 Use Air Tumble Cycle if rubber or foam rubber materials are part of shoe. - 2.
 Remove when damp dry.
 Allow shoes to finish drying out of the dryer.